vtexdocs/help-center-content/docs/faq/en/i-ve-activated-a-product-subscription-but-it-doesnt-appear-on-the-site.md

 ---
-title: 'I've activated a product subscription, but it doesn't appear on the site.
-Why?'
+title: "I've activated a product subscription, but it doesn't appear on the site.
+Why?"
 id: 4HTtsuhjckHBgkBIyrH8tz
 status: PUBLISHED
 createdAt: 2019-01-28T19:20:20.661Z